 It’s best to be prepared, so warm jackets and/or sweaters are recommended, especially for early morning or evening floats.
 Life jackets will be provided, along with ponchos if in the event there is a mountain shower.
 Cameras and phones are welcome; however these items are brought at your own risk.

 A couple of other items to bring:

 - Small dry bag for a camera/cell phone

-Generally the trips take 3 1/2 hours from pick-up to drop-off with the lunch trip taking a half hour longer.
+Generally the trips take 3 hours from meet time to drop-off.
 At lower water levels, which can occur in late summer, the trip may take another half hour.

 Yes, cash is also accepted.

 The minimum age is 4 years old.
 Depending on the water level, this age may be increased.

 No, but you must wear one of our life jackets.
 Youth life jackets vary based on weight.
 Adult life jackets have a chest size of 52 to 58 inches.